 A professional member who is granted parental or disability leave from their place of employment may apply for suspended membership and Continuing Professional Development (CPD) extensions.
 Professional members retiring may apply for retired member status.
 Find out more about leaves of absence.

 Transfer from/to Another Province

-To maintain your CPHRTM designation you must maintain membership in CPHR BC & Yukon or the association responsible for CPHRTM certification in the province where you reside.
+To maintain your CPHR designation you must maintain membership in CPHR BC & Yukon or the association responsible for CPHR certification in the province where you reside.
 When a professional member of CPHR BC & Yukon moves to another province, they are required to transfer their membership to the association of the new province of residence.
 Find out more about transferring from / to another province

-The CPHRTM designation can be denied or revoked for several reasons.
+The CPHR designation can be denied or revoked for several reasons.
 Find out more about revocation.